The Stick Sandwich Candlestick Pattern + Chart Examples

-The bearish stick sandwich is a rare candlestick pattern.
 The first candlestick in the formation is a long white (green) candlestick that closes near its high.
 The second candlestick is a black (red) candlestick that gaps down from the previous close and closes below the previous day’s open.
 The third candlestick is a white (green) candlestick that completely engulfs the second candlestick and has the same closing price as the first candlestick.

 Bullish Stick Sandwich Charting Example